SegmentLinking/TrackLooper/README.md

 To get the DQM files, one would have to run step4 of the 21034.1 workflow with the following modifications:
    - Modify the `--pileup_input` flag as above, add `--no_exec` to the end of command and then run it.
-   - Modify the output configuration file by including the appropriate PU files, as above, and by changing the input file and number of events accordingly.
+   - Modify the output configuration file by including the appropriate PU files, as above, and by changing the input file (the one containing `inDQM` from the previous step) and number of events accordingly.

 Running the configuration file with `cmsRun`, the output file will have a name starting with `DQM`.
 The name is the same every time this step runs, so it is good practice to rename the file, e.g. to `tracking_Iters01LST.root`.